Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: 1d Kreiss-symmetrizable hyperbolic IBVPs

-\end{enumerate} \end{assumption} The condition \eqref{UKL} of Assumption \ref{assumWPlin} is a reformulation of the \textit{uniform Kreiss-Lopatinski\u{i}} condition, which can be derived as a stability condition on the normal mode solutions for the \eqref{linear_IBVP} with fixed coefficients.
+\end{enumerate} \end{assumption} Notice that the positivity of the determinants in condition \eqref{rankM} means that the rank of both matrices is $2$.
+This means that we have exactly two boundary conditions at $x=r$ and two boundary conditions at $x=l$.
+The condition \eqref{UKL} of Assumption \ref{assumWPlin} is a reformulation of the \textit{uniform Kreiss-Lopatinski\u{i}} condition, which can be derived as a stability condition on the normal mode solutions for the \eqref{linear_IBVP} with fixed coefficients.
 We refer to \cite{benzoni-serre2007} for more details on this type of condition.
 In the general multi-dimensional theory the construction of a Kreiss symmetrizer from the uniform Kreiss-Lopatinski\u{i} condition is delicate and involved.
 Indeed, it requires refined paradifferential calculus and the symmetrizer obtained is a matrix-valued function depending homogeneously on space-time frequencies, hence a symbol.
-Instead, the problem that we are considering in this article is one-dimensional and following the argument of \cite{bocchi2020floating,IguLan21} we can take advantage the specificities of the one-dimensional setting to explicitly construct a Kreiss symmetrizer in the sense of Definition \ref{Kreiss-symmetrizable}.
-We omit the proof and we refer in particular to Lemma C.6 of \cite{IguLan21}. \begin{lemma} Suppose that Assumption \ref{assumWPlin} holds.
-Then there exist a matrix $\mathcal{S}\in W^{1,\infty}(\Omega_T)$ and positive constants $c_1,C_1, c_2, C_2$ and $\beta$ such that the properties \eqref{def-dis}-\eqref{bound} in Definition \ref{Kreiss-symmetrizable} are satisfied. \end{lemma}
+Instead, the problem that we are considering in this article is one-dimensional and we can take advantage of the specificities of the one-dimensional setting to construct a Kreiss symmetrizer in the sense of Definition \ref{Kreiss-symmetrizable}.
+In the case of a problem on the half-line, the argument of \cite{bocchi2020floating,IguLan21} gives explicitly the symmetrizer.
+However, one cannot apply directly the theory in the half-line case to the bounded interval case, and the latter is not trivial.
+We therefore develop an adapted theory below. \begin{lemma} Assume that Assumption \ref{assumWPlin} holds for some $\kappa_0>0$.
+Then, there exist a matrix $\mathcal{S}(x, \widetilde{u}) $ and positive constants $c_1, C_1, c_2,C_2,\beta$ such that \eqref{def-dis}-\eqref{bound} in Definition \ref{Kreiss-symmetrizable} are satisfied. \end{lemma} \begin{proof} From property (2) of Assumption \ref{assumWPlin}, we know that $\mathcal{A}(\widetilde{u})$ is diagonalizable.
+We denote its positive eigenvalues by $ \lambda_{+,j}(\widetilde{u})$ and its negative eigenvalues by $ -\lambda_{-,j}(\widetilde{u})$ for $j=1,2$.
+Then, $ \Pi_{\pm,j}(\widetilde{u})$ are the eigenprojectors associated with the eigenvalues $\pm \lambda_{\pm,j}(\widetilde{u})$.
+We construct the symmetrizer as